alinex/bash-lib/doc/function/trivy.md

 An Example is Board SEC with an `IssueType=Code`  which has the fields:

-- Sources as text field to store information of there this was found .
-Rating as text field containing the values from CVSS
+- Sources as textarea field to store information of there this was found .
+Rating as textarea field containing the values from CVSS
-- Version as text field containing the installed and fixed version
+- Version as textarea field containing the installed and fixed version
-- Links as text field for all the references from trivy
+- Links as textarea field for all the references from trivy
 - Approval as enumeration with: Null, Blocked, Irrelevant, Allowed for 30 days

 Warning: This will overwrite the original trivy command, so if you want to use trivy directly while bashlib is loaded, use `command trivy ....`